HITECHCRIME/HC_OVERVIEW/README.md

 High buffer size when mixing.

-Use buses -50% in CPU usage
+Use buses -50% in CPU usage.

+Create a stereo slapback delay.

 Certain keys reflect specific types of emotions (example D Minor reflect a specific kind of sadness).